turkeyyyyy/Standard/draft-jsonagents-spec-00.md

 ### Full Copyright Statement

-Copyright © 2025 Agents.JSON Project.
+Copyright © 2025 JSON Agents Project.
 This document may be copied and distributed freely with attribution.